simonsmith/jquery.herotabs/README.md

 ### Manual

-Clone the repository and run `npm run build`
+Clone the repository and run `npm install && npm run build`.
+This will generate a UMD version of the plugin in `./build`.

 ## Usage